lindseysim/templatize/README.md

 **Flags**

 Two flags you may set involves evaluation of zero-values for sections and error handling of functions.
 The default values for both are `false`.
+For the functions for these flags, see [Evaluation of zero-value](#evaluation-of-zero-value) (for sections) and [Error handling](#error-handling) (for functions).

 ```javascript
 Templatize.evalZeroAsTrue = false;
 Templatize.errorOnFuncFailure = false;
 ```

-See [Sections>Evaluation of zero-value](#evaluation-of-zero-value) and [Functions>Error handling](#error-handling).
 When editing flags, it is best to assume `Templatize` is static.
 That is, all imported version of it are affected.

 **Custom renderer**

+*Templatize*.**custom**([*options*]) : Clones new version of Templatize renderer.

-To create a clone the renderer -- either to ensure a unique copy to scope flag changes only to the cloned instance or customize the rendering options -- you can use `custom()`.
+Clone the renderer -- either to ensure a unique copy to scope flag changes only to the cloned instance or customize the rendering options.

-*Templatize*.custom([*options*]) : Clones new version of Templatize renderer.

 The `options` parameter, which is optional, can be supplied with the follow properties to customize the behavior of the cloned renderer.

 | Name | Type | Description |
 | --- | --- | :--- |